 The SEER rates a heat pump's cooling efficiency.
 In general, the higher the SEER, the higher the cost.
 However, the energy savings can return the higher initial investment several times during the heat pump's life.
-A new central heat pump (SEER=14) replacing a 1970s vintage unit (SEER=6) will use half the energy to provide the same amount of cooling, cutting air-conditioning costs in half.
-The most efficient heat pumps have SEERs of between 14 and 18.
+A new central heat pump replacing a vintage unit will use much less energy, cutting air-conditioning costs substantially.

 To choose an air-source electric heat pump, look for the ENERGY STAR® label.
 In warmer climates, SEER is more important than HSPF.
 In colder climates, focus on getting the highest HSPF feasible.